bachletuankhai/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add an new event.
+1. User requests to add a new event.
 2. User provides valid information for contact details: name, date, and category.
 3. System validates input and adds the event to the list.
 4. System displays a success message.